python-websockets/websockets/docs/cheatsheet.rst

     :meth:`~protocol.WebSocketCommonProtocol.send` to receive and send
     messages at any time.

+  * When :meth:`~protocol.WebSocketCommonProtocol.recv` or
+    :meth:`~protocol.WebSocketCommonProtocol.send` raises
+    :exc:`~exceptions.ConnectionClosed`, clean up and exit.
+If you started other :class:`asyncio.Task`, terminate them before exiting.

+  * If you aren't awaiting :meth:`~protocol.WebSocketCommonProtocol.recv`,
+    consider awaiting :meth:`~protocol.WebSocketCommonProtocol.wait_closed`
+    to detect quickly when the connection is closed.

   * You may :meth:`~protocol.WebSocketCommonProtocol.ping` or
     :meth:`~protocol.WebSocketCommonProtocol.pong` if you wish but it isn't needed in general.